SenseML to spreadsheet reference

 , Sensible creates a spreadsheet like the following:

 - To configure multi-document spreadsheet output using different rules than those described here, configure rules with Sensible's Zapier integration.
-You can map single-value field output with this integration.
+You can map single-value field output with this integration, but not multi-value field output.

 Single-document spreadsheet